mihaelakri/HoloZoo/README.md

 - [x] fix: score unlocked animals shouldn't show up when empty
 - [ ] fix: FillScore - ShowUnlockedAnimals: add translation
 - [ ] fix?: revisit bluetooth sending and FixedUpdate
+- [ ] feat?: remove login from Hologram device

+ ## BUGS noticed

+ - [ ] In LogIn screen :  Object reference not set to an instance of an object Login+<Log_in>d__4.MoveNext () (at Assets/Scripts/Login.cs:20) što je ubiti redak    var (user, response) = GameData.Instance.CheckUserCredentials(usernameField.text, passwordField.text)
+ - [ ] In LogIn, Home and globe : NullReferenceException: Object reference not set to an instance of an object ApplyAccessibility.LoadObjects () (at Assets/Scripts/Accessibility/ApplyAccessibility.cs:134)

 ## Done List